ACanato/MenuPed/README.md

 - Command `/cancelped [id]` to restore the previous character.

 ### 🌐 Multiple language support
-- The script now supports Portuguese, English, Spanish and French
+- The script supports Portuguese, English, Spanish and French

 ---